topiga/RoundWaita/README.md

 # RoundWaita
-Hatter + RoundWaita for a GNOME icon theme, with round corners !
+Hatter + MoreWaita for a GNOME icon theme, with round corners !

 **NB**: This theme requires Adwaita in order to work.